anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Run the program by typing "java -jar anathema.jar".
 Windows users will want to use the executable provided, same goes for Linux and the shell script.
-Automatic desktop integration on Mac OS X is handled by the .dmg download.
+Automatic desktop integration on Mac OS X is handled by the .dmg download; if no .dmg is available, Mac users should take the application out of the Mac .zip file and drag it to the Applications folder.

 Linux users should make sure that either r/w-rights are granted on the Anathema directory or that a proper directory is specified at startup, using the '-Drepository' parameter, e.g.